lcyvin/warped-world-rpg/src/introduction.md

 <blockquote class="excerpt">
 <p>
 The ever-constant rain lightly taps against the window of a dimly-lit studio in some back corner of the city.
-Against the far wall, a person sits hunched over a heap of twisted metal.
-Sparks fly as they weld, lighting the room as though the storm’s lightning was striking indoors.
-Maybe it was.
-A knock at the door startles the subject of our attention, who halts for a moment before ignoring the knocking and resuming work.
+Against the far wall, a figure sits hunched over a heap of twisted metal.
+Sparks fly from a welding torch they hold, the room illuminating as though the storm’s lightning is striking within its walls.
+Maybe it is.
+A knock at the door startles the subject of our attention, who halts for a moment before resuming their work.
 </p>
 <p>
-"U.I.U., open up!”, calls a voice from the other side of the door.
+"U.I.U., open up!”, a voice cuts from the other side of the door.
 </p>
 <p>
-The person stiffens, dropping their tools to the table.
-In a flash, they tear away their welding mask revealing a scarred, semi-robotic face twisted in a scowl.
-They grab a backpack off the bed as they race for the back door.
+The figure stiffens, their tools falling to the table.
+In a flash, they are tearing their welding mask away, revealing a scarred and semi-robotic face twisted in a  deep scowl.
+Grabbing a backpack from a nearby bed, they race for the back door.
 There’s one group no Anartist wants to deal with, and they’re currently banging at the door.
 </p>
 </blockquote>